When you wake up in the afternoon cause you couldn’t get up any earlier

-Kay takes a second for all the implications of the pitch to sink in.
+Kay takes a moment for all the implications of the pitch to sink in.
 She takes a slumped step out of the doorway and into the store finally.
-The 5 gallon in her hand had been getting tough to keep hold of.
-In this moment her vision and her hearing narrow in on another time when she had been in Akil’s store before, shooting the shit about yeah the weather or how bout this or that thing finally came down, all the while hinting towards the unseemly, degrading subject of when it’d be time to leave from here cause shit was too much.
+The greasy 5 gallon had been getting tough to keep hold of.
+In this moment her vision and her hearing narrow in on another time when she had been in Akil’s store before, shooting the shit about yeah the weather or how bout this or that thing finally came down, all the while making light of the unseemly, degrading subject of when it’d be time to leave from here cause shit was too much.
 And here Kay was with Akil gone, like why he ain’t say nothing about the lease renewal.
-Or more realistically/immediately, what level of danger was Kay really in with these two automatons here and Akil so easily whisked away?
+Or more pressing—what level of danger was Kay really in with these two automatons here and Akil so easily whisked away?

 The first one starts up with the customer service act again as Kay sets the 5 gallon down in the middle of the store.

-“Let me get this taken care of,” the lady offers politely, hands outstretched in a disarming, measured progressive gesture, finally grasping the jug into her manicured possession.
+“Let me get this taken care of,” the lady offers politely, hands outstretched in a disarming, poised little gesture, finally grasping the jug into her manicured possession.
 Kay makes a passive sound as this happens.
 Maybe it’s the pent-up rage spontaneously leaving her body.
 Her head begins to droop.
 Her gaze lowers.
 She becomes an unresponsive post.
 Another part of this old store.